 A Short Piece

 First, I want to note how quickly this narrative emerged.
 It didn’t take but an hour for the idea to spread across the internet like wildfire.
-Some people came up with it, and instantly the idea dawned upon millions.
+A few people came up with it, and instantly the idea dawned upon millions.

 Point 1: We are habituated and trained to instantly interpret everything as “not what it seems” (relative to our ideology) and to even moralize doing this as “epistemically responsible.”
 Consequently, “the real is dead.”
 I will call these narratives here “Tricks.”

-Second, I want us to note that this idea cannot be falsified.
+Please note that this idea cannot be falsified.
 Even if a hundred of the Capitol invaders were captured and proven to be Trump supporters, someone out there on the net could always say that, sure, there were Trump supporters in the group, but they were motivated to go “too far” by Antifa.
 Antifa started it.
-And so on.

-(For more: Karl Popper and “If We Think for Ourselves Without Falsification, We’ll Probably Go Crazy.”)
+(For more, see Karl Popper and “If We Think for Ourselves Without Falsification, We’ll Probably Go Crazy.”)

 In other words, certainty is not possible either way.